 Currently, they are the co-lead for Digizine, a covid-cautious zine residency for Deaf and Disabled 2SQTBIPoC, and they are engaging in arts-based research in their Critical Disability Studies MA at York University.

-You can check out more of Harmeet's work via their website, linked below!
+You can check out more of Harmeet's artwork here.

 Image Description: A self-portrait of Michaela, a fat white woman with blue/purple dyed hair pulled back into a ponytail.
 She is wearing a crop top that reads "The Future Is Accessible" and a black plaid skirt.
 They are holding a pen up in their right hand and sitting in a wheelchair and holding a pair of forearm crutches.
 The background is blue/purple and art nouveau inspired with vining purple wisteria flowers.